scipy-conference/scipy_proceedings/papers/andrew_fraser/andrew_fraser.rst

 The following sections describe the choices made in modeling the EOS function, the algorithm used for estimating the function and the use of the Fisher information to characterize the uncertainty about the function.
-We describe two sets of simulations and synthetic experimental data and present an EOS function fit to represent both these experiments as well as a spectral analysis of the Fisher information matrix.
-While the results are limited to an illustration of the ideas applied to synthetic data and simple models, the approach can be applied to real data and complex simulations.
-Some preliminary results from work on estimating the EOS of the high explosive PBX-9501 appear in the concluding section.
+Results so far indicate optimization can find good approximations to the unknown functions and that analysis of Fisher information can quantify how various experiments constrain uncertainty about their different aspects.
+While these preliminary results are limited to an illustration of the ideas applied to synthetic data and simple models, the approach can be applied to real data and complex simulations.
+A plot from work on estimating the EOS of the high explosive PBX-9501 appear in the concluding section.

 Fisher Information and a Sequence of Quadratic Programs
 =======================================================